General Relativistic Radiation Magnetohydrodynamic Simulations of Thin Magnetically Arrested Disks: Setup of Simulations

 with $\nu$=1 and $h$=4 while for $r\ge R_{tr2}$ the vector potential was given by

-Our field was normalized inside one MRI wavelength per half-height $H$ giving a ratio of gas+radiation pressure to average magnetic pressure of $\beta\approx$10 ($\beta=(p_{gas}+p_{rad})/p_{mag}$).
-With the objective to investigate the effects of the field having a transition to a monopolar field we set $R_{tr2}$=120$R_g$ for simulations RADHR and RADLR, and $R_{tr2}$=200$R_g$ for RADvHR.
-The motivation for this change of the field transition radius is to try to reach the MAD state out to large radii, accumulating most of the initial large-scale magnetic flux into the inner disk.
+The magnetic field was normalized so that there was approximately one MRI wavelength per half-height $H$ of the disk, resulting in a ratio of gas+radiation pressure to magnetic pressure of $\beta\approx$10, where $\beta\equiv(p_{gas}+p_{rad})/p_{mag}$.
+In order to investigate the effects of the field having a transition to a monopolar field we set $R_{tr2}$=120$R_g$ for simulations RADHR and RADLR, and $R_{tr2}$=200$R_g$ for RADvHR.

-For the radiation we have assumed that our initial disk has solar abundance with mass fractions of hydrogen, helium and metals equal to $X$=0.7, $Y$=0.28 and $Y$=0.02 which gives an electron fraction of $Y_e=(1+X)/2$ and mean molecular weight of $\bar\mu\approx$0.62.
+For the radiation we have assumed that our initial disk has solar abundance with mass fractions of hydrogen, helium and metals equal to $X$=0.7, $Y$=0.28 and $Z$=0.02 which gives an electron fraction of $Y_e=(1+X)/2$ and mean molecular weight of $\bar\mu\approx$0.62.
 The expressions for the electron scattering, absorption-mean energy, bound-free and free-free opacities were the same used by \citet{McKinney15}.